Mission and History

 St. Michael's Catholic Academy is a college-preparatory school founded by laity within the Diocese of Austin to serve a diverse student body.
 Combining academic excellence with faith formation and co-curricular learning opportunities, St. Michael's prepares the whole student for leadership, service and decision-making consistent with Catholic values.

 In 1972, the only Catholic high school in Austin closed.
-Ten years later, Austin was the only US major city without a Catholic high school.
-A small group of parents and Catholic lay leaders led by Dr. Leonard Dolce commissioned a study that revealed the Austin community would enthusiastically support such a school.
+Within ten years, ours was the only US major city without a Catholic high school.
+Led by Dr. Leonard Dolce, a small group of parents and Catholic lay leaders commissioned a study that revealed the Austin community would enthusiastically support such a school.
 In 1984, St. Michael's Catholic Academy opened its doors.
 It was one of the first Catholic schools in the nation to be established entirely by lay people.
-The land and the school are not owned by the diocese – a striking departure from typical Catholic schools.
-Although the Diocese of Austin has been extremely supportive, lay people have assumed full responsibility for the school.
-Since the school’s beginning, trustees, parents, faculty and staff have labored to realize its founding vision: to be a first-class Catholic secondary school that nourishes the minds, bodies and spirits of its students, preparing them for a challenging college education and a Christian adult life.
+The land and the school buildings are not owned by the diocese – a striking departure from typical Catholic schools.
+Although the Diocese of Austin has been extremely supportive, lay people have assumed full responsibility for the School.
+Since the School’s beginning, trustees, parents, faculty and staff have labored to realize its founding vision: to be a first-class Catholic secondary school that nourishes the minds, bodies and spirits of its students, preparing them for a challenging college education and a Christian adult life.